 Add to Wish List/Quote Builder

-This hard-hitting program challenges the belief, held by many students that e-cigarettes and hookahs are risk-free healthy alternatives to traditional cigarettes.
+This program challenges the belief, that e-cigarettes and hookahs are risk-free, healthy alternatives to traditional cigarettes.
 It shows how in a typical hookah session a smoker inhales 100 times the amount of toxin-laden smoke that is inhaled smoking a cigarette.
 While e-cigarettes don’t contain the carcinogens that come from burning tobacco, the vapor does contain highly addictive nicotine as well as other chemicals whose health risks we are only beginning to understand.
-Viewers also learn that teenagers who start vaping e-cigarettes are more likely to later smoke regular cigarettes.
-The program looks at how e-cigarettes have become a multi-billion dollar industry controlled largely by tobacco companies, who use the same deceptive advertising techniques they have used with cigarettes.
+The program looks at how e-cigarettes have become a multi-billion dollar industry that uses the same deceptive advertising techniques they have been used with cigarettes.

 The DVD contains a separate four-minute bonus video on the dangers of vaping marijuana and alcohol.